 - Avoid buffered aspirin products if you are on a sodium-restricted diet.

 - Seek emergency help if you experience any head or neck swelling, difficulty breathing, or severe itching after taking aspirin.

 - Tell your doctor if you experience ringing in your ears, persistent stomach pain, persistent indigestion, or blackened stools while taking aspirin.

 - Treatment with aspirin may need to be stopped a couple of weeks before surgery; check with your doctor.

 - Do not use for at least 7 days after tonsillectomy or oral surgery unless directed by your doctor.

-- Takes from 5 to 30 minutes (depending on formulation) for aspirin to have an effect on platelet function.
-Chewed non-coated formulations work faster.
+- Takes from 5 to 30 minutes (depending on formulation) for aspirin to affect platelet function.
+Chewed, non-coated formulations work faster.